tejaskhare99/AI-for-Agriculture/README.md

 # AI-for-Agriculture
 ## A research to propose a solution for a common problem faced by farmers across the world.

-The problem in a nutshell - Trespassing of wild animals over the crop fields Proposed Solution - Using object detection and a novel algorithm to prevent the trespassing with high cost efficiency in the long run
+The problem in a nutshell - Trespassing of wild animals over the crop fields<br/> Proposed Solution - Using object detection and a novel algorithm to prevent the trespassing with high cost efficiency in the long run

 ***Abstract***